What is Reiki?

 What constitutes the training in Reiki Jin-Kei-Do?

 As a school of "traditional Reiki" (for want of a better term), the general format of training follows the usual structure: Three degrees of training, four attunements at 1st Degree, one at 2nd Degree and one at 3rd Degree.
 It is seen as a complete system, each level complete in itself, not requiring any prerequisite for commencement of training, but each level being the prerequisite for the next level of study.
 The lineage guidelines state that the training have a minimum of 3 months after 1st Degree and two years after 2nd Degree.
 Training at the first two degrees is over a minimum of two days, with additional course study, practice and feedback.
 At 3rd Degree the training is over 1 year.
 Practitioners of Reiki Jin-Kei-Do operating as Reiki Therapists are required to follow codes of Ethics, subject to local variations.
-E.g. here in the U.K. we have adopted the code of ethics of the UK Reiki Federation 6 of which I am a member and local area representative.
+E.g. here in the U.K. we have adopted the code of ethics of the UK Reiki Federation 6 of which I am a member.
+I am also a member of The Reiki Association and The Society for Education and Training.

 1st Degree is a foundation, in the full sense of the word in that to build a strong building/structure or practice we need a sound foundation.
 The student is introduced to: a form of practice of hands-on treatment for self and others; meditation practice and ‘meditation with the hands' during Reiki practice; methods of self-awareness developing the Ideals of Reiki; energy exercises to assist the student fine tune awareness of the flow of Reiki.